 Occasionally, however, getting those few extra points is easier than you would expect.
 Here’s a confession I need to make.
 I only started scoring in the high-170’s when I stopped trying to get a 180!
 I’m a stubborn person, and an even more stubborn test-taker.
 I hate quitting, especially after sinking (what seems like) a lot of time into a particularly challenging Logical Reasoning question.
 It’s a sunk cost, which used to make me terribly unhappy.

 So I would keep throwing good money after bad, not realizing that the probability of getting the question right after the first 1:45 min decreases substantially.
 (Good thing I don’t gamble or I’d lose my shirt).
 In the end, even if I got the question right, the opportunity cost of solving that question was invariably higher than the potential benefit (a single point), as I would often end up guessing on a handful of questions at the end of the section.

 After getting burned a few times, it was time to admit that as hard as I tried, I probably could not get every single question right.
 Thankfully, I did not need to: I could miss 1-2 questions and still get a 180; I could miss as many as 10 questions and still score in the 170’s.
 The LSAT scoring scale is incredibly forgiving, for one simple reason: this is an incredibly challenging test!

-So, don’t obsess over your target score: you may be improving without even realizing.
-It is counterproductive to worry about your pace to the exclusion of everything else: this almost always leads to rushing, which invariably lowers your score.
+So, don’t obsess over your target score: you may be improving without even realizing it.
+It is counterproductive to worry about your pace to the exclusion of everything else.
+This almost always leads to rushing, which invariably lowers your score.
 Focus on the process, and let it do its magic.
 When you really feel stuck, give yourself a break and move on!
 You will thank yourself later for it.